helidon-io/helidon/examples/lra/README.md

 ##Kafka Participants Example

-###Step 1 Install Kafka
-There are numerous ways to do this and an example docker image that is used in the Helidon Kafka messaging examples.
-If nothing else this procedure can be followed...
-- Download and unzip Kafka from http://kafka.apache.org/downloads.html
-- Run `bin/zookeeper-server-start.sh config/zookeeper.properties`
-- Run `bin/kafka-server-start.sh config/server.properties`

-###Step 2 Create the Kafka topics for application and LRA protocol communication for the two services...
+##Install, and run configured Kafka docker image
-- Run `./createKafkaTopics.sh <KAFKA_LOCATION>` providing the Kafka install directory.
+- Run `./kafkaRun.sh`
-- For example `./createKafkaQueues.sh ~/Downloads/kafka_2.13-2.7.0`
+    - To stop the container when done testing `Ctrl+c`
+    - If you already have a Kafka instance you can instead add the topics in `./docker/kafka/init_topics.sh`
+- Open another terminal and run `./kafkaProduce.sh`  (you can specify a topic-name arg but it defaults to frontend for this example)
+- Open another terminal and run `./kafkaConsume.sh` (you can specify a topic-name arg but defaults to frontend-reply for this example)

 ###Step 2 Start the LRA Coordinator
 - Run `./startLRACoordinatorKafkaExample.sh`